Butlins Redcoats: Uniform

-Recruitment and training

-The Redcoats undergo a tough selection process.
-Despite this they are still paid only minimum wage and members of the 'triple threat' cast team (such as the skyline gang) are paid more.
-Recruitment roadshows are held nationally on a yearly basis.
-In these roadshows prospective Redcoats have to show customer service and guest-facing skills (contrary to the popular belief that they need to be able to sing and dance, which is no longer the case).

-In 1999 Butlins introduced the now defunct Butlins 'Academies of Excellence' to train Redcoats.
-These have since been replaced with a six-week training course.
-There is also the option of a foundation degree in either musical theatre, or Technical Skills for the Arts and Leisure Industry.
-Training includes aspects of direction and production and time spent as a Butlins Redcoat counts toward membership of Equity.

 Roles

 Redcoats work in three areas, General duties, the Kid's Club and the costume character team.
 General duties are similar to those of a tour rep in a resort – Butlins even describe the role as "The Original Holiday Rep".
 In the evening the Redcoats form part of the live entertainment team, starring in Gangshows and X Factor style game shows.
 Throughout the years, Redcoats have been expected to lead ballroom dances, stage and judge competitions, and steward theatrical performances as well as meeting and greeting guests in public areas.
 Redcoats run the children's clubs which provide sporting activities, competitions and arts and crafts.
 Each Redcoat will have many different roles to fulfil in any given week.

 Similar staff

 Butlins remained the largest holiday camp chain in the UK, but smaller camps copied the Redcoat style of staffing.
 In the 1960s, Fred Pontin adopted the Bluecoat to represent at Pontins holiday camps, and at some point, Harry Warner decided Warners' holiday camps should adopt the Greencoat.